July 25th is also known as Carousel Day as well as Thread The Needle Day.

 Did you know that on this day in 1983, Metallica released their album “Kill ‘Em All”?
 It was described as one of the fastest and heaviest albums ever recorded.

-Keep reading for more facts about July 25
+Keep reading for more interesting facts about July 25th in history!

 The UK had its hottest day on record.